Best Long Haired Cat Brushes: Top Picks

 • Deep undercoat reach

-• Easy hair release button
+• Easy hair removal

-• Works for various breeds
+• Works for long and short hair

 Weakness